 AASHNA MALPANI WRITES– Hundreds of thousands of Rohingya, victims of Myanmar’s ethnic cleansing, are packed into refugee camps just 20 miles from the city of Cox’s Bazar, in Bangladesh.
-They are social pariahs – portrayed as criminals by national media and denied access to proper medical care and just about everything else.
+Their everyday life is riddled with little access to education and restricted cellular reception.
+And they are social pariahs.

 “The average day of refugees looks like a bird in a cage.
 They face various difficulties in Cox’s Bazar because they aren’t allowed to move freely except in refugee camp areas,” says Mohammad Rafique, President of the Arakan Rohingya Youth Association (ARYA), from his office in Bangladesh.